Minsk Ghetto

 The Minsk Ghetto was created soon after the German invasion of the Soviet Union.
-It was one of the largest in Belorussian SSR, and the largest in the German-occupied territory of the Soviet Union.
+It was one of the largest in the Byelorussian SSR, and the largest in the German-occupied territory of the Soviet Union.
 It housed close to 100,000 Jews, most of whom were murdered in The Holocaust.

 History

 The Soviet census of 1926 showed 53,700 Jews living in Minsk (constituting close to 41% of the city's inhabitants).
+By some estimates, Minsk's Jewish population was 75,000 when the war began.
+Roughly 7,000 of them were able to escape before German advance.

-The ghetto was created on 28 June 1941, soon after the German invasion of the Soviet Union and capture of the city of Minsk, capital of the Belorussian SSR.
+Initial registration of Jews started on 28 June 1941, soon after the German invasion of the Soviet Union and capture of the city of Minsk, capital of the Byelorussian SSR.
 On the fifth day after the occupation, 2,000 Jewish intelligentsia were massacred by the Germans; from then on, murders of Jews became a common occurrence.
 About 20,000 Jews were murdered within the first few months of the German occupation, mostly by the Einsatzgruppen squads.

 On 17 July 1941, the German occupational authority, the Reichskommissariat Ostland, was created.
 On 20 July, the Minsk Ghetto was established.
 A Jewish Council (Judenrat) was established as well.
 The total population of the ghetto was about 80,000 (over 100,000 according to some sources), of whom about 50,000 were pre-war inhabitants, and the remainder (30,000 or more) were refugees and Jews forcibly resettled by the Germans from nearby settlements.

+Between 5,000 and 6,000 Jews were murdered from August to October 1941.

+Mass murder occurred on 7 November 1941, with an estimated 12,000 to 17,000 Jews executed.
+This was followed by another on 20 November, which killed between 5,000 and 10,000.
+These executions aimed to free space for German Jews being transferred to the camp.
+In total, by the end of November, roughly 25,000 Jews had been murdered, with 45,000 remaining in the ghetto.

 In November 1941 a second ghetto was established in Minsk for Jews deported from the West, known as Ghetto Hamburg, which adjoined the main Minsk ghetto.
 Above the entrance to this separate ghetto was a sign: Sonderghetto (Special Ghetto).
 Every night the Gestapo would murder 70–80 of the new arrivals.
 This ghetto was divided into five sections, according to the places from which the inhabitants came: Hamburg, Berlin, the Rhineland, Bremen, and Vienna.
 Most of the Jews in this ghetto were from Germany and the Protectorate of Bohemia and Moravia; the largest number it held at once was about 35,000 residents.
 Little contact was permitted between the inhabitants of the two ghettos.
+In total, 23,904 Jews were transported from Germany to Minsk between November 1941 and October 1942.